nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 ### Early Haste
   With good Kilika RNG you can leave Kilika just after two 3-monster encounters.
 Sometimes, you'll have the intention of overfarming Kilika.
 Personally, a slow Kilika and a fast Oblitz doesn't equal out.
 I'd rather leave Kilika as early as possible than overfarm it.
 But, for the folks out there who likes to overfarm Kilika here's a guideline of how many monsters you need to kill just to get to early haste, I'm just rough outlining the parts where you can reasonably use Haste (I only did up until the 14-16 one).
 Do note that if you get early haste you have one chance to cast it before you reach a save sphere then twice again after replenishing your mana.

-  * 7-8 Monster Kills - Haste After Oblitz
+  * 7-8 Monster Kills (63-72 AP) - Haste After Oblitz
-  * 9-10 Monster Kills - Haste Before Oblitz
+  * 9-10 Monster Kills (81-90 AP) - Haste Before Oblitz
-  * 14-16 Monster Kills - Haste Before the 3 continous Machina Fight
+  * 14-16 Monster Kills (126-144 AP) - Haste Before the 3 continous Machina Fight
-  * 20-22 Monster Kills - Shit Kilika and Tidus Level 5.
+  * 20-22 Monster Kills (180 - 198 AP) - Shit Kilika and Tidus Level 5.

   If you go the 20-22 Monster Kill Direction I would suggest using haste on the 2nd Machina Fight, then the 3 Continous Fight, hit save sphere then Oblitz.